c-trie++: A Dynamic Trie Tailored for Fast Prefix Searches: Introduction

-\item Grossi and Ottaviano \cite{grossi14pdt} proposed a cache-friendly trie dictionary through path decomposition \cite{ferragina08searching}.
-An operation can be carried out in $\Oh{m + h \log \sigma}$ time, where $h$ is the height of the path-decomposed trie.
-The data structure is stored in compressed space by exploiting text compression techniques and succinct data structures; however, it is static.
-Kanda et al.~\cite{kanda17trie} proposed a dynamic variant by means of incremental path decomposition.
-The dynamic trie supports \fnInsert{} and \fnLocate{} in $\Oh{m}$ expected time.
-However, there is no discussion about prefix searches.
-Actually, as Kanda's trie is based on the Bonsai trie, it faces the same problem for \fnLocatePrefix{}.

-\item The double array \cite{aoe89doublearray} simulates a trie by using two integer arrays to find a child in constant time, and thus can perform \fnLocate{} in $\Oh{m}$ time.
+\item The double array \cite{aoe89doublearray} simulates a trie by using two integer arrays to find a child in constant time, and thus can perform \fnLookup{} in $\Oh{m}$ time.
 Although the double array includes some vacant slots and consumes $\Om{n \lg n}$ bits, those vacant slots have a negligible memory effect in practical implementations such as the Cedar trie~\cite{yoshinaga14cedar}.
 In the static setting, Kanda et al.~\cite{kanda17compressed} proposed a practically compressed data structure for the two arrays.
-However, for any of these data structures, it is not clear to us what time is needed for answering \fnLocatePrefix{}. \item The \teigi{(dynamic) z-fast trie} is a keyword dictionary of Belazzougui et al.~\cite{belazzougui10zfast}, which uses $n \lg \sigma + \Oh{k \lg n}$ bits of space, and supports all operations in $\Oh{m/\alpha + \lg m + \lg \lg \sigma}$ expected time. \item Takagi et al.~\cite{takagi17packedtrie} proposed the \teigi{dynamic packed compact trie}, whose name we abbreviate to \teigi{packed c-trie}.
-The packed c-trie uses $n \lg \sigma + \Oh{k w}$ bits of space, and supports all operations in $\Oh{m/\alpha + \lg \lg n}$ expected time. \end{itemize}
+However, for any of these data structures, it is not clear to us what time is needed for answering \fnLocatePrefix{}.